 "Sonic Rainboom" references the stereotype of construction workers making catcalls at female passersby when a group of construction worker pegasi gawk at Rarity's temporary gossamer butterfly wings.

 "Sonic Rainboom" also features a mach cone forming around Rainbow as she tried to perform the title move.
 However, the angle was far too steep, matching a speed of Mach 5.4 before the boom, not the heavily implied Mach 1.
 As the Rainboom doubles her speed, this makes her have a maximum speed of Mach 10.8, 8000 mph, over twice the speed of a Blackbird.
 The engineers in the fandom went wild over this math.

-"Over a Barrel" had a scene where an old, worn out (and blatantly alcoholic) pony is kicked out from Appleloosa's equivalent of a canteen.
+"Over a Barrel" had a scene where an old, worn out (and blatantly alcoholic) pony is kicked out of Appleloosa's equivalent of a canteen.

 "Over a Barrel" also featured one from Fluttershy on the train: